BogdanGhiran/demo-discounts-client/README.md

 # Introduction
-The is a Vue Js Project with a deployed at https://demo-discounts hub located at https://demo-discounts-client.gab16.com/ it has capabilities for calling the generating codes and use code functionalities on the backend located at https://demo-discounts.gab16.com/
+The is a Vue Js Project with a deployed at https://demo-discounts-client.gab16.com with a hub located at It has capabilities for calling the "generate codes" and "use code" functionalities on the backend located at https://demo-discounts.gab16.com/
-Created using the vite vue template(command below) npm create vite@latest my-vue-app -- --template vue
+Created using the vite vue template(command )

+npm create vite@latest my-vue-app -- --template vue